Cranberry Salsa Cream Cheese Appetizer

 - Trina’s Cranberry Salsa

-- pita chips, tortilla chips, celery sticks, or jicama slices to scoop up the dip
+- low-carb pita bread, celery sticks, or jicama sticks to scoop up the dip

-- To make the appetizer, choose an attractive oven-proof baking dish and brush with olive oil.
+- To make Cranberry Cream Cheese Dip, first choose an attractive oven-proof baking dish and brush with olive oil.

 More Recipes for Healthier Holiday Appetizers: